Ron Hira

 Biography

-Ron Hira, an Economic Policy Institute research associate, is an assistant professor of public policy at Rochester Institute of Technology.
-His recent book, Outsourcing America, examines the economic and policy implications of the offshoring of high-skilled jobs.
+Ron Hira, an Economic Policy Institute research associate, is an associate professor in the department of political science at Howard University.
+His book, Outsourcing America, was one of the first to examine the economic and policy implications of the offshoring of high-skilled jobs.
 It was a finalist for the Benjamin Franklin awards in the best business book category.
-Hira has testified before Congress on offshoring and is frequently interviewed by the media about his work, which intersects high-skilled labor markets, immigration, globalization, and competitiveness policy.
-He serves as vice president for career activities for IEEE-USA, the largest engineering professional society in America, and is a licensed professional engineer.
+Hira has testified before Congress on offshoring and high-skilled immigration.
+He is frequently interviewed by the media about his work, which intersects STEM labor markets, immigration, globalization, and competitiveness policy.
+He is a licensed professional engineer.

 Education